stal-ix/stal-ix.github.io/CAVEATS.md

 acpi rules very approximate, actually, activated only on lid close/open

 very basic power management.
 For now, we run CPU full speed, because linux governors are mess

+/etc/services, despite being part of read-only realm, are writeable for runit for now